technicallyerik/demo-dotnetmvc/README.md

 find in larger applications:  dependency injection, unit testing, attribute routing, asset minification, unobtrusive jQuery, and validation.

+3rd party dependencies aren't included in source control.
+To get this to build, after opening it in Visual Studio, you will want to right-click on the solution and select 'Enable NuGet Package Restore'

 The Files
 ---------
 **App_Start/AttributeRoutingConfig.cs**